-Within eIDAS regulation, there are 3 different electronic signature levels.
-Daniel Patiño, Project Manager in Docuten, talks about these levels and their requirements.
+Within eIDAS regulation, there are 2 different electronic signature levels.

 Digital signature is a technology that allows to identify individuals or entities and ensure the veracity of the information that those persons or entities exchange with third parties.
 The digital signature is used in different fields, it is used in communications, it is used to encrypt confidential information, and it is also used for signing documents.
 Within this scope, the signing of documents, the digital signature what allows us to identify the identity of the signatories and ensure the integrity of the document that has been signed.
 Therefore, it cannot be modified without us being aware of it.

 The digital signature also allows those signatures to be made without the physical presence of the signatories.
 Since 2014, within the scope of the European Union, there is a regulation called eIDAS Regulation, which is applicable in all EU member countries and which regulates, among other things, the types of digital signature and gives full legal validity to this technology in all countries of the Union.

 Within eIDAS, among other things, the different electronic signature levels are defined, which are 3: simple, advanced or qualified signature.

 - The level of simple signature is defined as the electronic data attached to a document and that the signer has used to make the digital signature.

 - The advanced signature has additional requirements, which are associated with the unique identification of the signatory to the requirement that the signature means must be for the exclusive use of the signatory and also ensure the integrity of the document.
 In other words, the document cannot be modified once it has been signed.

 - Finally, the highest level of signature defined within the scope of eIDAS is called qualified signature.
 A signature that is achieved using qualified digital certificates through a secure signature creation device.